Pages in this section

 The western façade

-This façade was begun under the episcopate of Eudes of Sully from 1200 by the third architect and continued under his successors, including Guillaume D'AUVERGNE, after 1220 by the fourth.
-The North Tower was completed in 1240 and the South in 1250.
-It presents itself as a mass imposing, simple and harmonious which [...]
+This façade was started under the episcopate of Eudes de Sully from 1200 by the third architect and pursued under his successors, notably Guillaume d'auvergne, after 1220 by the fourth.
+The north tower was completed in 1240 and the South one in 1250.
+It presents itself as an imposing, simple and harmonious mass of which [...]

-A first arrow was built above the crossroads of the transept around 1250.
-It was a bell tower which featured in the seventeenth century up to five bells.
-It was dismantled in 1786 to 1792.
+A first spire was built over the crossing of the transept around 1250.
+It was a steeple that featured in the seventeenth century up to five bells.
+It was dismantled from 1786 to 1792.

-The framing of Notre Dame de Paris is certainly one of the oldest structures we have in Paris with that of Saint-Pierre de Montmartre (1147).
+The framing of Notre-Dame de Paris is certainly one of the oldest structures in Paris with that of Saint-Pierre de Montmartre (1147).

-The portal of the judgment is the central portal of the western façade installed in the years 1220-1230, shortly after the other two portals of the façade.
-It represents the last judgment as it is written in the Gospel of St. Matthew.
+The Portal of judgement is the central portal of the western façade, installed in the years 1220-1230, shortly after the other two portals of the façade.
+It represents the last judgement as it is written in the Gospel of St. Matthew.

 The Sainte-Anne Portal

-Portal Sainte-Anne is the portal of the western façade to the right.
+The portal Sainte-Anne is the portal of the west facade located on the right.
 It was installed around 1200 before the other two portals of the façade.
-His eardrum * is the reinvestment of a previous tympanum made 50 years earlier for the previous Cathedral (the former St. Stephen's Cathedral).
+His eardrum * is the re of a previous eardrum made some fifty years earlier for the previous cathedral (the old cathedral of St. Stephen).

-The portal of the Virgin is the portal of the western façade to the left.
-It was installed in the years 1210-1220, so after the St. Anne gate, but the portal of the last judgement is slightly posterior to him.
-It traces, in the tradition of the Church, the death of Mary, his ascent to heaven and her Coronation as Queen of heaven.
+The portal of the Virgin is the portal of the west facade located on the left.
+It was installed in the years 1210-1220, so after the portal Sainte-Anne, but the portal of the Last judgement is slightly posterior.
+According to the tradition of the church, he traces the death of Mary, her ascent to Paradise and her coronation as Queen of heaven.